HL7Austria/AIST-PICA-R5/input/pagecontent/overview.md

 ##### What does the actor perspective do?

 The actor perspective allows viewing the process from the viewpoint of a specific person, deparment, or organization.
-Alternatively it allows viewing who was involved in the process at which specific step(s).
-For example this can help identify bottlenecks with machines, or movement of patients between departments.
+Alternatively, it allows viewing who was involved in the process at which specific step(s).
+For example, this can help identify bottlenecks with machines, or movement of patients between departments.

 Note that the patient can be an actor as well, for example if they filled a questionnaire, or took their own vital signs.